This briefing deals with those aspects of a normal circuit that were deferred during Circuit introduction to avoid student overload.

 The decision to continue the approach at an increased approach and threshold speed must take into account available runway length.

-Wake turbulence is the disturbed air left behind an aeroplane when its wing is producing lift, and includes propeller slipstream and jet blast.
-It is encountered when following too closely behind another aircraft, especially a heavier one, and is worst when that aircraft is at high angles of attack and flying slowly – during takeoff or landing.
+Wake turbulence is the disturbed air left behind an aeroplane when its wing is producing lift, and includes propeller slipstream and jet blast (see Figure 4).
+It's encountered when following too closely behind another aircraft, especially a heavier one, and is worst when that aircraft is at high angles of attack and flying slowly – during take-off or landing.

 This turbulence can induce a roll in the following aircraft that control forces cannot counter, and therefore it is extremely dangerous.